offccor/give-a-name/README.md

 ## How to contribute?

 There are a two ways you can contribute.
 You can make changes to the core give-a-name project or give a suggestion for something else to add.

+## Why?

+To make the process a little faster so i don't have to convert it into json myself.